csskene/wnl-onset-convection/README.md

 # Weakly nonlinear analysis of the onset of convection in rotating spherical shells

-This repository contains companion code for the paper 'Weakly nonlinear analysis of the onset of convection in rotating spherical shells' by C. S. Skene and S. M. Tobias (in review).
-A preprint is available [here](https://arxiv.org/abs/2408.15603).
+This repository contains companion code for the paper 'Weakly nonlinear analysis of the onset of convection in rotating spherical shells' by C. S. Skene and S. M. Tobias, [Geophysical & Astrophysical Fluid Dynamics, 2024](https://doi.org/10.1080/03091929.2024.2439478).

 ## Available code
 1. *critical_Rayleigh.py* finds the critical Rayleigh number for the onset of convection using optimisation techniques.